vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/A_Math_and_Equations.md

 1 min 1 hour 1 day
 365 day 1 year
 Notice that each of the factors we multiply, even though they carry a non-unity numeric value, are essentially identities that describe equal intervals on top and bottom, in differing units.[^33] So we are effectively multiplying by 1 repeatedly in a unit conversion process.
-Also note that the chain we construct allows a boatload of cancella- tions, as almost all units present appear in both the numerator and denominator once.
+Also note that the chain we construct allows a boatload of cancellations, as almost all units present appear in both the numerator and denominator once.
 The only ones that do not are J in the numerator and year and person in the denominator.
 When we carry out the multiplication above and cancel units, we find that we are left with:
 3.15 x $10^{11}$
 J
 year person